 - Students admitted to CMB complete three four-week laboratory rotations before choosing a faculty advisor.
 More information can be found in the Lab Rotations section of the CMB Handbook.

-- Faculty trainers and students are arranged in twelve research Focus Groups based on common scientific interests and strengths of the program.
+- Faculty trainers and students are arranged in thirteen research Focus Groups based on common scientific interests and strengths of the program.
 This structure allows students to explore the breadth of research across campus while accessing the expertise of each individual trainer

 - When not in the lab or in class, students enjoy all that the campus community can provide–the urban setting of downtown Madison with myriad cultural events, as well as the outdoor recreation that the city’s lakes and parks have to offer